-Python 2 End of Life Security Updates
+Python 2 Security Vulnerability (CVE) Updates

 As part of ActiveState’s Python 2 extended support, we continuously evaluate known security vulnerabilities (CVE’s) impacting Python 2.7 since Python 2 End of Life (EOL) occurred on January 1, 2020, including vulnerabilities to both the core language and third-party packages.